 Regular attendance at classes is expected of all students, though each instructor is free to set whatever attendance requirements for an individual course are deemed suitable.
 These requirements are printed in the course syllabus.
 Students should pay close attention to the attendance policy for each of their classes.
-Refer to Administrative Withdrawal section in this catalog.
+Refer to Administrative Withdrawal section in the catalog.

 The College recognizes as legitimate reasons for occasional absence such difficulties as illness, accident, family grief, or pressing personal responsibility.
 If absences for these or other reasons are excessive in terms of the stated attendance policy for the class, the student should explain the problem to the instructor, or the instructor may initiate such a discussion.
 If excessive absences persist, the student may be assigned a grade of “F” for the course.

-The table below specifies the minimum standard for progress toward a degree and the related academic performance required to assure continued enrollment at Maryville College.
 The academic performance of first year students is evaluated after the first fall semester.
 All students are reviewed annually in June.

 If a student is receiving financial assistance and falls below either the minimum standard for normal progress toward a degree or the Federal Standards for Financial Aid, the student is subject to loss of all Title IV (Federal) aid including Pell Grant, Supplemental Educational Opportunity Grant (SEOG), the Perkins Loan, Guaranteed Student Loan (GSL), and College Work Study.
 The Federal Standards for Financial Aid require students to maintain satisfactory academic progress in order to receive federal aid.